jofas/blog/content/002-first-time-running/index.md

 Pleasance Gym in Edinburgh, terrific place) with reasonable plans and fair prices for enrolled students.
 I politely declined.
-He was adamant and told me, we could just go and play a game of squash.
+He was adamant and told me, we could go and play a game of squash.
 I yielded and we went to the gym together.
-He played me.
+He tricked me.
 Sure, we went to the Pleasance to play squash.
 But to my surprise we arrived thirty minutes early.